DelShahab/aws-location-service-demo/README.md

 - Lookup address information using AWS Location Service SDK with HERE provider
 - Display formatted address results with complete address components
 - Support for keyboard shortcut (ENTER key) to trigger validation
-- AWS credentials authentication using access key and secret key
+- Hybrid authentication using both AWS credentials and API key for enhanced security
 - Comprehensive error handling and logging
 - Developer-friendly codebase with clean separation of concerns